-Evidence of Rivalry ECTEL Sector Review, C&W RFI #8(a, b), Digicel #6(a) 3.
+Evidence of Rivalry There appears to be reasonably strong rivalry between C&W and Digicel given the extent of observed promotional activity and the fact that their respective market shares have fluctuated considerably over time in each MS. As well, C&W and Digicel market shares vary significantly across MS (see below).
+Further, Aisle Comm appears to be making considerable inroads into the GND mobile market.
+ECTEL Sector Review, C&W RFI #8(a, b), Digicel #6(a) 3.
 Market Share Revenue-based Across all 5 ECTEL MS, Digicel holds the highest revenue-based market share.
 For the most part, other than in GND, C&W holds the balance.
-However, Digicel and C&W market shares fluctuate by ECTEL MS. ECTEL Sector Review Volume-based Here as well, across all 5 ECTEL MS, Digicel holds the highest subscriber-based market and, for the most part, other than in GND, C&W holds the balance.
+However, Digicel and C&W market shares fluctuate by ECTEL MS. ECTEL Sector Review Volume-based Here as well, across all 5 ECTEL MS, Digicel holds the highest subscriber- based market and, for the most part, other than in GND, C&W holds the balance.
 However, Digicel and C&W subscriber-based market shares fluctuate by MS. Trends Market share levels have fluctuated considerably in most ECTEL MS, suggesting the existence of considerable competitive rivalry between Digicel and C&W. 4.
 Market Trends Technology The pace of mobile wireless technological change continues to be rapid, which recent transition from 3G to 4G LTE technology and with 5G on the near horizon.
 Growth in mobile services in ECTEL MS is flattening given the high penetration levels, usage is shifting from voice and SMS services to rapid growth in data usage.
 Likelihood of Entry Possibility of further entry is very limited given financial, technical and regulatory barriers, as well as the fact the markets in question are small in size.
 5. Barriers to Entry Financial Cost of deploying mobile wireless network is costly, but primary barriers to entry are technical and regulatory in nature.
 Technical/Regulatory Primarily barrier is spectrum allocation.
 As well, feasible wholesale options (such as mandated MVNO resale) for entry not available.
 6. Consumer Behaviour Barriers to Switching The recent introduction of mobile number portability should promote switching and, therefore, greater competition.
-Survey Evidence NA 7.
-Other Factors Countervailing Buyer Power NA
+7. Other Factors Survey Evidence Countervailing Buyer Power NA NA